bxparks/AceTime/USER_GUIDE.md

 ### TimeOffset

 A `TimeOffset` class represents an amount of time shift from a reference point.
-Often the reference is the UTC time and this class represents the amount of time shift from UTC.
-Currently (year 2019) every time zone in the world is shifted from UTC by a multiple of 15 minutes (e.g. -03:30 or +01:00). `TimeOffset` is a thin wrapper around a single `int8_t` type which can encode integers from [-128, 127].
-Internally -128 is used to indicate an error condition, so we can represent a UTC shift of from -31:45 to +31:45 hours, which is more than enough to encode all UTC offsets currently in use in the world.
+This is usually used to represent a timezone's standard UTC offset or its DST offset in the summer.
+The time resolution of this class changed from 15 minutes (using a single byte `int8_t` implementation prior to v0.7) to 1 minute (using a 2-byte `int16_t` implementation since v0.7).
+The range of an `int16_t` is [-32768, +32767], but -32768 is used to indicate an error condition, so the actual range is [-32767, +32767] minutes.
+In practice, the range of values actually used is probably within [-48, +48] hours, or [-2880, +2800] minutes

 ```C++
 namespace ace_time {